 What Are the Benefits of Dental Bridges?

-Here are 5 advantages of getting a dental bridge and the main components that make it functional.
+Here are 5 and the main components that make it functional.

 How Does a Dental Bridge Work?

 Like the name suggests, a dental bridge “bridges” the gap left in your smile after losing a tooth.
-The restoration itself consists of a false tooth (also known as a pontic) that is anchored on both sides by natural teeth or dental implants which are capped with porcelain crowns.
-Many of our patients appreciate that tooth bridges look and feel natural.
+Traditionally, the restoration consists of a false tooth (also known as a pontic) that is anchored on both sides by natural teeth or dental implants which are capped with porcelain crowns.
+Many of our patients appreciate that look and feel natural.

-You may be a candidate for a dental bridge if you’re experiencing:
+You may be a good candidate for a dental bridge if you:

 In General, Dental Bridges Can Help You: